 JUST COFFEE

-The short film with so trivial title touches important themes of our life as relationships, feelings and communication.
+The short film with so trivial title touches important themes of our life as conflicts, relationships, feelings and communication.

 I deployed strategies such as metaphor and symbolism to ruminate on how our mind remains divided between memory and the present, between reality and dreams.
 Metaphorical language creates a deeper meaning and makes an impression on a subliminal level.
 It evokes the viewer’s emotional response and awakens their intellectual engagement with the film.
 Symbolic details allow the spectator to perceive a new dimension of the subject and read the messages that I aimed to embed in the film.